recursivenomad/index-audio-interface/BUILDING.md

 **2.1.
 Install a serial monitor.**

-There are plenty of options out there, but I will be using [Serial Studio](https://serial-studio.github.io/) *(3.0.6)* if you'd like to follow along.
+There are plenty of options out there, but I will be using [Serialibre](https://github.com/recursivenomad-forks/Serialibre/releases/tag/v3.0.8) *(3.0.8)* if you'd like to follow along.
+Serialibre is a fork I made of [Serial Studio](https://serial-studio.github.io/), before its licensing had changed.

-Initial settings I recommend for Serial Studio:
+These settings should already be set by default in Serialibre:

 - Disable "Create CSV File"
 - Frame Parsing: No Parsing